vinahost/DevOps/Programming-Langguage/Python/Automation-with-Python.md

 # Automation with Python

-Using **Python** for infrastructure management involves automating the management of IT infrastructure, such as servers, databases, and networking equipment.
+Using **Python** for infrastructure management involves automating the management of **IT Infrastructure**, such as *servers*, *databases*, and *networking* equipment.
 This can include tasks like provisioning, configuration, and orchestration.

 **Python** is a popular language for infrastructure management, and there are several tools and libraries available to help with this.
-Some popular tools for infrastructure management that use Python include:
+Some popular tools for infrastructure management that use **Python** include:

 - Fabric
 - PyWinRM